 The most exquisite destinations in central and northern Namibia are explored in the company of a knowledgeable African Sky guide.

 Guests are met and welcomed on arrival in Johannesburg by their African Sky guide.
-After formalities are completed the party boards a regional flight to Windhoek in Namibia for the beginning of the 10 Day Northern Namibia Overland Safari.
-On arrival your guide will finalize vehicle arrangements, after which the party will travel to their overnight accommodations in the city.
+After formalities are completed the party boards a regional flight to Windhoek in Namibia.
+On arrival, your guide will finalize vehicle arrangements, after which the party will travel to their overnight accommodations in the city.
 The remainder of the day is spent at leisure in Namibia’s capital city.

-After an early breakfast, your safari departs Namibia’s only city and heads off in a westerly direction.
-Traveling first north along the national B1 route to the village of Okahandja, we then turn west en route to the bleak Skeleton Coast .
+Guests are met at 09H30 by their African Sky guide.
+Your tour then departs Namibia’s only city and heads off in a westerly direction.
+Traveling first north along the national B1 route to the village of Okahandja, we then turn west en-route to the bleak Skeleton Coast .
 As we travel the landscape becomes increasingly arid.
-About 140km from the coast we pass through the village of Usakos, or ‘grab the heel’, in the Damara language.
+About 140km from the coast, we pass through the village of Usakos or ‘grab the heel’ in the Damara language.
 In the Usakos locality a rare form of manganese phosphate, Purpurite, is mined.
 This mineral’s striking purple color and reflective properties are popular amongst jewelers who often use it to manufacture bracelets and earrings.
 As we approach the coast we enter the Namib-Naukluft National Park, with the barren ‘lunar landscape’ to your left.
 It is in this region that the endemic Welwitschia plant is often encountered.
 Sometimes referred to as ‘living fossils’, individual specimens are estimated to be as old as two thousand years.
-The Welwitschia, most closely related to conifers, and like the lichen fields in the same area, survives on moisture carried in from the Atlantic Ocean some 80 kilometers away by onshore winds.
-During the mid-afternoon we reach the coast where the remainder of the day is spent at leisure.
+The Welwitschia, most closely related to conifers, and like the lichen fields in the same area, survives on moisture carried in from the Atlantic ocean some 80 kilometers away by onshore winds.
+During the mid-afternoon, we reach the coast where the remainder of the day is spent at leisure.
 Guests may opt to do a little exploring on foot in Swakopmund if they wish to stretch their legs.

-After a last morning game drive in Etosha the tour departs via the park’s eastern boundary gate and travels south to Windhoek.
-On arrival in Windhoek guests will board a regional flight to Johannesburg, bringing to an end a memorable overland safari of northern Namibia's highlights.
+After a last morning game drive in Etosha, the tour departs via the park’s eastern boundary gate and travels south to Windhoek.
+On arrival in Windhoek, guests will board a regional flight to Johannesburg, bringing to an end a memorable Namibian vacation.